Antelope-Memento/antelope_memento/README.md

 ------------

 Installation instructions for an Ubuntu 20.04 host.
-In this example, a single writer is taking a WAX state history feed.
+In this example, a single writer is taking a WAX state history feed and storing it in a MariaDB database.

 ```
 ## Install Chronicle